North Coast Veterans Administration Hospital

 Building 6 served as a nursing home.
 1

 Building 7 served as a nursing home.
 1

 Building 22 housed a swimming pool and gymnasium.
 1

 Building 23, 24 and 87

-Building 23 featured a patient cafeteria and dining hall while the adjoining Building 24 featured a barber shop, six lane bowling alley, canteen, library, recreation room, retail shop and theater.
+Building 23 featured a patient cafeteria and dining hall while the adjoining Building 24 featured a barber shop, a six-lane bowling alley, a canteen, a library, a recreation room, a retail shop and a theatre.
 1 Building 87 functioned as a warehouse.

 Buildings 44, 45, 46, 40, 70, 71 and 74